 In addition to liabilities, the statement of financial position includes a separate section for deferred inflows of resources.
 Deferred inflows of resources represent an acquisition of net assets that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
 The Town has multiple types of items that qualify for reporting in this category.
 Under a modified accrual basis of accounting, unavailable revenue representing property taxes receivable is reported in the governmental funds balance sheet.
 This amount is comprised of uncollected property taxes due prior to June 30 and amounts prepaid are deferred and recognized as an inflow of resources in the period that the amount becomes available.
-Under the accrual basis, amounts prepaid are reported as deferred inflows of resources.
-Long-term receivables are also reported in the governmental funds as deferred inflows of resources when the underlying revenues are considered unavailable as a result of a nonexchange transaction.
+Under the accrual basis, amounts prepaid are reported as deferred inflows of resources when the underlying revenues are considered unavailable as a result of a nonexchange transaction.
 In addition, certain items related to pension, OPEB, and leases are reported as deferred inflows of resources.
 For more detailed information on these items, reference the related notes.